Browser-based screen tools

 Touch Screen Test

-Trace touch response, dead zones, missed input, drifting taps, and multi-touch behavior directly in the browser.
+Run an online touch screen test for touch response, dead zones, missed input, drifting taps, and multi-touch behavior.

 Screen Color Test